-The present invention relates to the field of therapeutic exercise apparatuses.
-More specifically, it relates to the application of a set of exercises designed to recover skeletal range of motion, abdominal and back muscle tone balance, as well as to sculpt the muscles for strengthening them.
+The present invention relates to the field of therapeutic exercise apparatus.
+More specifically, it relates to an exercise apparatus for use during crawling movements of the body and designed to recover a skeletal range of motion and abdominal and back muscle tone balance, as well for muscle strengthening.

 BACKGROUND OF THE INVENTION

 Indoor exercising has become a common practice in modern society, providing shelter, lighting and often accessibility to the people who come to train.
 It also necessitates a variety of indoor exercise machines with which to train.

 There are three main groups of target training, namely: cardio-vascular, muscle development, and muscle sculpting and toning.
 These entail a variety of apparatuses and methods of training, targeted at achieving these objectives.

 One of the most common type of apparatus and method for cardio-vascular training, as well as muscle sculpting and toning, is the indoor walking/running apparatus.
 This type of apparatus is generally referred to as a “treadmill” apparatus, which is an exercise machine that facilitates indoor walking or running by providing a closed-loop belt, thereby simulating walking/running paths outdoors.
 Technically, a series of rollers enveloped by a closed-loop belt comprises the exercise area.
 The rollers translate the linear walking/running motion to rotation of the close-looped belt upon the roller series.
 The close-looped belt will be referred to herein as an endless tread belt.
 Thus, the motion is localized to the apparatus area.
 However, most of the existing types of treadmills restrict the person to upright position activities.